A Video of our dives in the Cenote - Chikin Ha.

 Thanks to A La Ventura diving films for the making of this video and to all the 'models' (Students, Oakham School Staff and Parents and Dive Rutland Club Members)

-Apeks have released an exciting new regulator with some understated benefits.
+Back in 2017, Apeks released an exciting new regulator with some understated benefits.
 The XL4 is a small and fairly light weight regulator but still cold water rated.
 Designed for technical divers who would have multiple stages the 2nd stage is light weight and simple to reduce jaw fatigue and the DB4 1st stage is a modified DS4 with feature from the MTX-R.

 Tested to EN250A the XL4 had to be able to supply air at 50m at 2°C including an octo and has a light breathe of just 0.9J/l at 1°C. Over balanced diaphragm design means it will actually be able to deliver more gas at depth than it would at the surface.